Android OS privacy settings: Tight level

 1. Open the Settings menu;

-2. Go to the Security section;
+2. Go to the Security & privacy section;

 Please note that you will only be able to find your device if it is turned on, has an Internet connection, and is transmitting its location data.